rfo909/CFT/doc/Doc.md

 # Block expressions

-An important feature is the concept of block expressions.
-These are sequences of code inside curly braces, and are frequently used with if() and when().
+Block expressions are sequences of code inside curly braces, and are frequently used with if() and when().

 ```